FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 The cost of pursuing an investment dispute varies significantly between FINRA arbitration and court litigation.
 While both forums involve fees and expenses, arbitration is typically more cost-effective for most investors.

 Important Note About Costs: The actual costs of either forum depend on case complexity, the amount in dispute, and how far the case progresses.
-During your consultation, we can provide estimates specific to your situation and discuss fee arrangements, including contingency fee options where you pay no attorney fees unless we recover for you.
+During your consultation, we can provide estimates specific to your situation and discuss fee arrangements, which vary by matter.

 FINRA Arbitration Costs Include: